pubnub/pubnub-mcp-server/resources/sdk_docs/dart_channel-groups.md

 `
 ```

-Parameters
+Parameters:
-- group (String): Channel group to list.
+- group (String) — Channel group to list channels for.
-- keyset (Keyset, optional): Override for the default keyset.
+- keyset (Keyset) — Override default keyset configuration.
-- using (String, optional): Keyset name from keysetStore to use for this call.
+- using (String) — Keyset name from keysetStore for this call.

 ### Sample code